 Until recently I had never made ravioli from scratch.
 The thought terrified me.
 Seriously!
 Visions of dough covered floors, walls, and ceilings stopped me in my tracks.
-Then a few weeks ago while laying in bed looking over cookbooks I thought: What if I could make ravioli using wonton wrappers?
+Then a few weeks ago while laying in bed looking over cookbooks I thought: What if I could make salmon ravioli using wonton wrappers?
 It is so simple, make the filling, add about 1 Tbsp to the wonton, fold, wet the edges and pinch to seal them up.

 Okay, not overly Italian, but a good way to start.
 Food bloggers are supposed to improvise, to think outside the box.
 Right?
 Enough said!
 The idea for salmon ravioli with lemon dill sauce was born.